dartmouth-cs98/artificien_python_library/README.md

 ## Importation

-`artificienlib` can now be imported in a python file with the line `import artificienlib`
+`artificienlib` can now be imported in a python file or jupyter notebook with the line `import artificienlib`

 ## Building a Model